-How do I apply for the benefits under the DC Plan Component of the Hybrid Plan?
+How do I apply for the benefits under the DC Component of the Hybrid Plan?

-You should contact Fidelity at 1-800-343-0860 for more information on how to begin your benefits from the DC Plan Component of the Hybrid Plan.
+You should contact Fidelity at 1-800-343-0860 for more information on how to begin your benefits from the DC Component of the Hybrid Plan.

 It is important to keep Fidelity informed of name and address changes for you or your beneficiaries.
-Please call Fidelity at 1-800-343-0860 or visit https://nb.fidelity.com/public/nb/umretirement/home to update your information.
+Please call Fidelity at 1-800-343-0860 or visit umurl.us/Fidelity to update your information.